E-commerce App Market Size and Share

 By Business Model: Resale Platforms Power Circular Growth

 Business-to-consumer marketplaces accounted for 55.71% of 2025 revenue, offering an unmatched breadth of assortment but razor-thin seller margins of 3% to 5%.
 Peer-to-peer resale, advancing at an 8.41% CAGR, counters this dynamic by monetizing authentication services and carbon-offset badges rather than listing fees.
-Depop’s carbon-neutral checkout nudged average order values up by 11% in 2025.
+In 2025, Depop's carbon-neutral checkout boosted average order values by 11%, highlighting the positive impact of sustainable initiatives on consumer spending behavior.

 Note: Segment shares of all individual segments available upon report purchase